 - an updated copy of your resume (curriculum vitae).
 Ensure that you have a complete list of your past employers, educational institutions and references (contact name, address, telephone, e-mail and fax).

 - reference letters from past employers in your country and in particular if you plan to practice in a regulated profession such as engineering, geology or geophysics you need to ensure that your educational institution can send your official transcripts directly by mail to the association.
-For example, APEGGA requires official transcripts to be mailed directly to APEGGA in a sealed envelope by your university, polytechnic or technical institute.
+For example, APEGA requires official transcripts to be mailed directly to APEGA in a sealed envelope by your university, polytechnic or technical institute.

 Try to learn, or improve your knowledge of English.
 It is useful to dedicate some time to learn the English language before coming to Canada as it plays a critical role in the licensing processes and the ability to find a job.
 Most jobs are competitive and demand strong command of the English Language.
 Take the online assessment to help you determine your proficiency levels.
 Visit www.clb-osa.ca